edibotopic/edibotopic-website/content/notes/definitions.md

 toc = true
 +++

-Sometimes we have a fear of _fixing_ the meaning of an idea.
-We think that while our idea remains unfixed, it has maximum potential and scope.
+We often have a fear of _fixing_ the meaning of an idea, thinking that while our idea remains unfixed, it has maximum potential and scope.

-Everyone else is left with the problem of interpreting our idea.
-When trying to build things together, this ambiguity can be a significant impediment to progress.
+Everyone then has the problem of interpreting our idea.
+When trying to build things together, such ambiguity can be a significant impediment to progress.

 This problem often manifests as a discomfort with definitions.
-The worry is that a definition can fix an idea in the wrong state, or deprive us of access to many (implicit) definitions at once.
+The worry is that a definition may fix an idea in the wrong state, or deprive us of access to many (implicit) definitions at once.

-It's generally better to know what we're communicating about.
+In general, it's better to know what we're talking about.
-There are many kinds of definition that can help us achieve this, and any particular definition does not have to remain fixed.
+There are many kinds of definition that can help us, and any definition that we choose does not have to remain fixed for long.

 ## Pointing